biosustain/benchling-resources/guides/media.md

 Having a library of Medium Recipes for your project may help you document your experiments as you develop your work, and facilitate collaboration.
 A way to approach it is:

 - Create a specific folder within your project to store Medium Recipes.
+- Create a subfolder for your intermediate solutions recipes.
 - Decide on a naming convention for the Medium Recipes and use it consistently.
-- Create a subfolder for media components - e.g., containing the Medium Recipe entities that represent the supplementary/intermediate solutions that you prepare to use as ingredients of your media.

 ### Bulk import Medium Recipes from a spreadsheet